maryam-mohebbi/gender_statistics/women_rights/readme.md

 The labor force proportion was calculated manually.

+- Employment to population ratio is the proportion of a country's population that is employed.
+Employment is defined as persons of working age who, during a short reference period, were engaged in any activity to produce goods or provide services for pay or profit, whether at work during the reference period (i.e. who worked in a job for at least one hour) or not at work due to temporary absence from a job, or to working-time arrangements.
+Ages 15 and older are generally considered the working-age population.

+- The employment-to-population ratio indicates how efficiently an economy provides jobs for people who want to work.
+A high ratio means that a large proportion of the population is employed.
+But a lower employment-to-population ratio can be seen as a positive sign, especially for young people, if an increase in their education causes it.
+The series is part of the "ILO modeled estimates database," including nationally reported observations and imputed data for countries with missing data, primarily to capture regional and global trends with consistent country coverage.

+- Labor force comprises people ages 15 and older who supply labor for the production of goods and services during a specified period.
+It includes people who are currently employed and people who are unemployed but seeking work as well as first-time job-seekers.
+Not everyone who works is included, however.
+Unpaid workers, family workers, and students are often omitted, and some countries do not count members of the armed forces.
+Labor force size tends to vary during the year as seasonal workers enter and leave.

 ### Europe
 Among the selected European countries, Switzerland stands out with a consistently higher labor force proportion, ranging from 55% to 58%, and an employment ratio between 53% and 55%.
 This suggests that Switzerland potentially has a relatively young population, contributing actively to the labor force.
 Conversely, Belgium, France, and Italy have labor force proportions less than 45%, which could indicate a higher proportion of either young individuals (under 14 years old) or an aging population with more retirees.
 Notably, Netherlands and Germany show an increase in labor force proportion after 1998 and 2006, respectively.
 Overall, the differences between labor force and employment ratios in Europe range from 5% to 1.5%.